 From a car meeting 2018:

 It wasn't the correct chassis number but anyway it was really exiting to see the car.
 See the backwards opening doors, kidnaps doors.
 The side mirrors make it a cool soft Hot Rod.

-The sign tells that the car is assembled by Philipsons in Sweden.
-It was common that cars was imported in parts because of the customs fees these years.
+The sign tells that the car is sold and maybe assembled by Philipsons in Sweden.
+It was common that cars was imported to Sweden as kits in boxes because of the customs fees these years.

-No rear and front bumbers to keep the clean lines.
+No rear and front bumbers to keep the clean soft lines.

-The engine, slant six.
-My father's engine came aside in sugar boxes.
+The engine, a slant six.
+My father's engine came disassembled in sugar boxes.
 According to the paper on my father's Dodge it had 85 hp.

 What a luck to find this car and meet the owner too.